xyntechx/My-DBZ/README.md

 ## 🎯 Aim
 Through building this project, I aim to learn how to:
-- implement an Angular project (with routing)
+- implement an Angular project
 - style using SCSS
-- host a project via Firebase

 ## 🤖 Technologies
 - Angular